You can prevent your eye disease getting worse – but you need to act now.

 If you have diabetic maculopathy, in some cases, injections of a medicine called anti-VEGF may be given into your eye.
 The main medicines used are called ranibizumab (Lucentis) and aflibercept (Eylea).
 These can help stop the problems in your eyes getting worse, and may also lead to an improvement in your vision.

 What to expect when you have eye injections

-- You’ll have the injections as an outpatient, which means you won’t have to stay the night.
+- You’ll have the injections as an outpatient

-You don’t need to wear sunglasses after you have the injections, but you should ask someone to help you get home because your vision will be blurry for a little while.
+You should ask someone to help you get home because your vision will be blurry for a little while.
 This should get better after a few hours.